Obafemi-Jinadu/Diffusion-models-re-implementations/README.md

 - Timesteps T = 300 and T = 1,000 was used.
 - The simple U-Net architecture used to predict noise in the reverse process was adopted from this [work](https://www.youtube.com/watch?v=a4Yfz2FxXiY&t=597s).
 - My trained model weights that generated the output below can be downloaded [here](https://drive.google.com/file/d/1DltfuOa927d-I28rHzmFJXyFrHnPlhwX/view?usp=drive_link).
+- The model was trained for 500 epochs.

 Model generated image sample with timesteps, T = 300 arrow shows the transition from 300 to 0
  <h1 align="center"><img src="https://github.com/Obafemi-Jinadu/Diffusion-models-re-implementations/blob/4caeeaf9560c278babd95e5527795a6c49139a14/files/arrow.png" width="195"/> <img src="https://github.com/Obafemi-Jinadu/Diffusion-models-re-implementations/blob/490045ce0869bf381ae6ca94f4bf3128deec61d0/files/img7.png" width="350"/></h1>